huggingface/awesome-huggingface/README.md

 * [transformers-tutorials](https://github.com/nielsrogge/transformers-tutorials) (by @nielsrogge) - Tutorials for applying multiple models on real-world datasets.

 ## Awesome Collections
-*As part of Hacktoberfest 2023, we are collection awesome Collections!*
+*As part of Hacktoberfest 2023, we are collecting awesome Collections!*
 * [Awesome Collections page](awesome_collections.md)

 ## 🧰 NLP Toolkits